What Is the Extent of Sudan’s Humanitarian Crisis?

 How have neighboring countries responded?

 UN experts say Sudan’s neighbors need far more assistance.
 The Central African Republic has called for more aid, as its own internal conflict has rendered it ill-equipped to handle incoming refugee flows.
-Chad closed its land border with Sudan but continues to aid refugees that make it across.
-Meanwhile, Egypt’s border remains open, but reports say crossings are often delayed for days, and there are worries about the country’s ability to absorb refugees.
+Chad closed its land border with Sudan immediately after fighting broke out but continues to aid refugees that make it across, though Chad itself is suffering from a lack of food aid.
+U.S. Ambassador to the United Nations Linda Thomas-Greenfield said that Washington was pushing the UN Security Council to set up an aid delivery operation to Sudan through Chad.
+Egypt’s border remains open, but crossings are often delayed for days, and migrants there face immense challenges, which reportedly included the threat of deportation and mass arbitrary detentions.
 Several countries in the Horn of Africa and Sahel regions—including Chad, Djibouti, Egypt, Eritrea, Kenya, and South Sudan—have participated in peace negotiations in hopes of stemming these issues at their source.

 What have international organizations done?

-A constellation of agencies, funds, and programs, collectively known as a UN Country Team (UNCT), has been in Sudan for more than a decade.
-Between January and September 2022, the United Nations and its humanitarian partners provided assistance to more than nine million people across the country, including food, water, and medical services.
-Several other organizations, including CARE International, the International Committee of the Red Cross, and various Islamic relief agencies, are also providing aid.
+A constellation of agencies, funds, and programs, collectively known as a UN Country Team (UNCT), has been in Sudan for years.
+In the first four months of 2024, the United Nations and its humanitarian partners provided life-saving assistance such as food, water, and medical services to more than five million people across the country, with the goal of reaching close to fifteen million people by the end of the year.
+Several other organizations, including the International Committee of the Red Cross and various Islamic relief agencies, are also supplying aid, in addition to the work being carried out by local Sudanese aid groups.

 Will Merrow created the graphics for this In Brief.